Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Preliminaries

 Now we want to show that \eqref{eq:zzz}, \eqref{eq:zzz1} lead to a contradiction.
 Up to subsequence, along the sequence $(X,\gamma(t_i))$ the curve $\alpha_i$ (resp. $\gamma_i(t)\eqdef \gamma(t-t_i)$) converge locally uniformly to a ray $\alpha_\infty$ from $(0,k_0)$ (resp. to a line $\gamma_\infty$ through $(0,k_0)$) in $\R\times K$.
 Up to subsequence, by \cref{rem:AngleContinuity}, angles pass to the limit and then $0<\eps_1 \le \angle (0,k_0)^{\gamma_\infty(-1)}_{\alpha_\infty(1)} \le \eps_2<\pi$, which contradicts the third bullet of \cref{prop:GeodeticheProdotto}.

 Therefore we conclude that $\delta=0$, that is, every ray is equivalent to $\gamma$ and $X_\infty$ is a point. \end{proof}

-\begin{remark} Let us spend a few words on the previous \cref{lem:ConoHalfline}.
-In the setting of manifolds with nonnegative Ricci curvature and linear volume growth, it is known that the diameters of the level sets of any Busemann function grow sublinearly \cite[Theorem 1]{SormaniCAG}, and the asymptotic cone can be either a half-line or a line, see also \cite{SormaniJDG2000}.
+\begin{remark} In the setting of manifolds with nonnegative Ricci curvature and linear volume growth, it is known that the diameters of the level sets of any Busemann function grow sublinearly \cite[Theorem 1]{SormaniCAG}, and the asymptotic cone can be either a half-line or a line, see also \cite{SormaniJDG2000}.
 Moreover, in the same setting, an almost splitting theorem for cylinders on level sets of a Busemann function is proved in \cite[Theorem 34]{SormaniCAG}, where the GH-closeness is in term of the diameters of the level sets of the Busemann function.
-For statements analogous to the previous ones on $\RCD$ spaces, see \cite{Tao18, Tao20}.\\ In \cref{lem:ConoHalfline} we are working under the sole hypothesis that a limit at infinity splits as $\mathbb R\times K$, where $K$ is compact.
-On a nonnegatively curved Alexandrov space the latter hypothesis, a posteriori of the results of this paper, is equivalent to having linear volume growth, see (i)$\Leftrightarrow$(iii) in \cref{thm:IntroEquivalenzeStruttura}.\\ In general, for a Riemannian manifold with nonnegative Ricci curvature or an $\RCD(0,N)$ space it is not clear to us whether having a limit at infinity isometric to $\mathbb R\times K$ with $K$ compact implies having linear volume growth.
-In nonnegatively curved Alexandrov spaces the latter implication is proved in (3)$\Rightarrow$(1) of \cref{cor:Equivalenze}, and it is a consequence of the structure result in \cref{thm:raggiosselimiteainfinito}, which deeply exploits the $\CBB(0)$ assumption, see \cref{lemma:LimitiDistanzeDaRaggi}. \end{remark}
+For statements analogous to the previous ones on $\RCD$ spaces, see \cite{Tao18, Tao20}. {After the recent \cite{XingyuZhu}, it is known that the conclusion of \cref{lem:ConoHalfline} holds on one-ended smooth manifolds with nonnegative Ricci curvature and linear volume growth.} \end{remark}